alexandertrefz/essence/packages/standard-library/README.md

 `is Equatable where ItemType is Equatable`, so nested Lists still have a witness — and that conditional conformance is also what `[1, 2]::isNot([1, 3])` runs on:
 `isNot` is `Equatable`'s provided Method, and the item witness flows into it.
+The `on:` entries of `removeDuplicates` and `hasDuplicates` bound the KEY instead, exactly as `sort(on:)` bounds it `Comparable`.

+The five are one walk over a Map keyed by the canonical encoding a `Dictionary` finds a slot by, which lives in a runtime module of its own so that a Program asking a List one of those questions carries neither the store nor the written form. `removeDuplicates` was `tally()::keys()` on `GroupedList` before that, and cost 13.5 kB to say what a Map says in 7.7.
+The union of two Lists has no name of its own: it is
+`append(contentsOf other)::removeDuplicates()`.

 ## Development